 My Story & Background

-The System Architect Who Was Never Built for the System
+The Systems Architect Who Was Never Built for the System

 If there was one thing I learned growing up, it's this: